RolfBremer/gloss-awe/README.md

 The "pool of entries" is a typst dictionary.
 It can be read from a file, like in this sample, or may be the result of other operations.

-The pool is then given to the `make-glossary()` function.
+One or more pool(s) are then given to the `make-glossary()` function.
 This will create a glossary page of all referenced entries.
+If given more than one pool, the order pools are searched in the order they are given to the method.
+The first match wins.
+This can be used to have a global pool to be used in different documents, and another one for local usage only.

 The pool consists of a dictionary of definition entries.
 The key of an entry is the term.
 Note, that it is case-sensitive.
 Each entry itself is also a dictionary, and its main key is `description`.
 This is the content for the term.
 There may be other keys in an entry in the future.
 For now, it supports:

 - description
 - link